Dyz598/pandawa-docs/architecture/directory-structure.md

 **users** and **posts** because they follow a specific domain and are not closely related to each other.

-The following are the implementations for both ways as follows.
+The following are the implementations for both ways are as follows.

 #### Standard Way
 ```